1946 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

 The uniform survival rate suggests similar circulation patterns across all mints.
-Most 1946 dimes entered commerce and wore down through daily use.
-The surviving coins represent those saved by collectors or lost from circulation over the decades.
+Most 1946 dimes entered commerce and wore down through daily use, with survivors mostly being coins put aside by early collectors or stored in bank rolls.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)

 Determining your 1946 dime’s value requires examining several key factors.
-First, locate the mint mark on the reverse near the torch base.
-Check the coin’s overall condition, looking for wear on high points.
-Inspect the torch bands for complete separation, which indicates Full Bands designation.
+First, locate the mint mark on the reverse near the torch base—a “D” for Denver, “S” for San Francisco, or nothing for Philadelphia.
+Check the coin’s overall condition, looking for wear on the high points of Roosevelt’s hair and the torch bands.

 1946 Dime Value Guides

-- 1946 No Mint Mark (Philadelphia)– Struck at the main Philadelphia Mint with the highest production of 255,250,000 pieces.
-These coins carry no mint mark on the reverse and represent the most common variety of this first-year issue.
+• 1946 No Mint Mark (Philadelphia) — Struck at the main Philadelphia Mint with the highest production of 255,250,000 pieces.
+These coins carry no mint mark on the reverse.
+Despite massive mintage, high-grade survivors are scarce—PCGS had graded only one example at the MS68 level as of 2011.

-- 1946-D (Denver)– Produced at the Denver Mint with 61,043,500 coins struck.
-The “D” mint mark appears on the reverse to the left of the torch base, identifying these dimes as Denver products.
+• 1946-D (Denver) — Produced at the Denver Mint with 61,043,500 coins struck.
+The “D” mint mark appears on the reverse to the left of the torch base.
+In MS67, only a couple hundred examples are known; MS68 examples are rarer still, with none finer recorded at PCGS.

-- 1946-S (San Francisco)– The San Francisco Mint created the lowest mintage at 27,900,000 pieces.
-The “S” mint mark is located on the reverse near the torch’s left base.
+• 1946-S (San Francisco) — The San Francisco Mint created the lowest mintage at 27,900,000 pieces.
+The “S” mint mark sits near the torch’s left base.
+In MS67, approximately 500–1,000 examples are estimated to exist; in MS68, the PCGS CoinFacts entry notes probably no more than two dozen known.

 1946 No Mint Mark Dime Value

 The 1946 Philadelphia dime carries no mint mark and represents the most common variety.
-Over 255 million pieces were struck, making circulated examples widely available.
-Most Philadelphia dimes entered circulation immediately and show wear from decades of use.
+Over 255 million pieces were struck, making circulated examples widely available and—thanks to elevated silver prices in 2026—worth at least $7.50 just for their silver content.

 Top-quality examples command substantial premiums at auction.
 A certified MS69 specimen achieved $12,650 in 2004.
-Full Bands examples in MS68 have reached $10,870 at major auctions.
-These prices reflect the difficulty of finding coins that escaped circulation.
+A Full Bands example in MS68 realized $10,869 at Legend Rare Coin Auctions in October 2015.
+These prices reflect how difficult it is to find a 1946 Philadelphia dime that survived nearly 80 years in pristine, fully struck condition.

 1946 No Mint Mark Dime Price/Grade Chart